TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 6 - Other Metrics/2.6.5-miscellaneous/_index.md

 ## vSphere Data Center

-he use case for higher level objects, such as Data center, Custom DC, vCenter and World need to reflect the nature of the object.
+The use case for higher level objects, such as Data center, Custom DC, vCenter and World need to reflect the nature of the object.
 The complex nature of the object needs to be accounted for.
 For example, a vCenter Data center object may span across physical data centers.
 This comes from the limitation that a stretched cluster is not a child of 2 separate data center objects, even when the clusters are physically in 2 separate buildings.

 Large objects such as vCenter also tend to host clusters that serves different purpose, and hence are not compatible with one another.
 A free capacity on the NSX Edge cluster may not mean the business VM can be deployed, due to different storage, security, and network requirements.